-Neo Insurance refers to a fully digitized insurance product and service provided entirely through digital channels.
-These new insurance models in the personal lines insurance segment use new technologies and focus heavily on customer experience by providing personalized products that reflect individual circumstances better, allow for instant coverage, feature faster claim processing, and are delivered digitally.
-They aim to overcome the pain points of traditional insurance where policies are offered based on a one-size-fits-all approach.
+Insurers are offering digitized personal line insurance products that are provided entirely through digital channels.
+They use new technologies and focus heavily on customer experience by providing personalized products that better reflect individual circumstances, allow instant coverage, and feature faster claim processing.
+They aim to overcome the pain points of traditional insurance, where policies are offered based on a one-size-fits-all approach.

-Neo Insurance has largely been enabled by the emergence of insurance technology (insurtech) solutions, which make use of technologies such as Internet of Things (IoT) devices, artificial intelligence (AI) and machine learning to automate insurance functions and gather data in real-time, which can lead to more accurate pricing and faster claims processing.
-On the demand front, consumer expectations for more personalized policies and cost savings for insurers, arising from digitizing insurance functions, have created strong demand for neo insurance products and supporting infrastructure solutions, while inadequate coverage provided by traditional insurers for non-conventional industries, such as ridesharing, have paved the way for new opportunities for neo insurers.
+This has largely been enabled by the emergence of insurance technology (InsurTech) solutions, which utilize technologies such as Internet of Things (IoT) devices, artificial intelligence (AI), and machine learning.
+These technologies automate insurance functions and help gather data in real-time, leading to more accurate pricing and faster claims processing.
+On the demand front, consumer expectations for more personalized policies and cost savings from digitizing insurance functions have created a strong demand for these products.
+Additionally, inadequate coverage provided by traditional insurers for non-conventional industries, such as ridesharing, has also paved the way for new opportunities for insurers.

-Incumbents have been quick to react to changing market dynamics, especially in the automobile space, where most companies have either developed solutions in-house or partnered with turnkey solution providers and vehicle manufacturers to provide usage-based insurance offerings.
-Vehicle manufacturers such as Tesla have also ventured into this space, leveraging data from their own connected vehicles.
+Incumbents have also been quick to react to changing market dynamics, especially in the automobile space, where most companies have either developed solutions in-house or partnered with turnkey solution providers and vehicle manufacturers to offer usage-based insurance offerings.
+Vehicle manufacturers, such as Tesla, have also ventured into this space, leveraging data from their own connected vehicles.

-Incumbents in this space mostly include traditional insurers who are increasingly moving towards developing their own digital, neo-insurance products.
+Incumbents in this space mostly include traditional insurers who are increasingly moving towards developing their own digital personal line insurance products.
 Partnerships with digital insurance technology (insurtech) startups are common in instances where incumbents want to leverage the former’s technologies to offer new insurance products or bolster their own offerings.
 Cross-industry partnerships are also ubiquitous, providing a venue for these traditional insurers to market their product, with common examples including partnerships with auto manufacturers and ridesharing companies.

 Most incumbents also have their own venture capital arms and accelerator programmes which provide guidance and capital for promising insurtech startups.